- Calendar Policy & Guidelines

 Step 2 – Add Detailed Event Description

-Scroll down the page to the add the following Event Calendar details:
+Scroll down edit view page to The Events Calendar options to the add the following information:

-Time & Date*: Enter start and end dates/times.
-You have the option to create simple and complex recurring events.
+Enter start and end dates/times.
+To add recurring events, click the "Schedule multiple events" button.
 See recurring events tutorial >

-Event Website: This is the web URL for more details or registration.
-Since this is lower on the page, we suggest that in addition to this URL you also add a button in the Event Description area so users will quickly see your important links.
+This is the web URL for more details or registration.
+Since this is lower on the page, we suggest that in addition to adding this URL you also add a button or text link in your event description area.

-Step 3 – Select Event Tags/Audience, Event Categories and/or Topics
+Step 4 – Select Event Tags (Audience), Event Categories, Topics

 These options are very important as they are used to add "event feeds" (lists of your upcoming events) on landing pages such as school home pages, student hub, faculty hub, alumni hub, etc. See an example >